The Main Prague Train Station

 Sub-ground -1 (Tickets and lockers)

-Access to this floor is either by ramp of stairs.
+Access to this floor is either by ramp or stairs.
 Arriving at this level on the far north side of the Prague train station you’ll find the following.
 On your left is a tourist information point 0800-2000.
 Opposite and to the right is the Wasteels ticket reservation and accommodation shop mon-fri 0900-1700, sat-sun 0900-1200 and 1300-1600 (this sells public transport tickets as well).
 Other shops in this area include a Leonidas chocolate shop, a tea/coffee shop and a sports shop.
 Opposite the sports shop are 4 counters for domestic train travel.
 Further along on the left is a glassed area for international tickets.
 Opposite the entry to the glassed area is another ATM.
+At the end of this concourse you have the “Billa” supermarket.
+Before that and on your right is the Budget Car Hire Office.

 Lockers and small change